SzLRichard/Busride/README.md

-# busride
+# Busride
- A website that tells you where to sit on the bus
+ A react website that tells you where to sit on the bus